 As of December 31, 2013, we owned more than 45 U.S. patents and patent applications and more than 85 patents and patent applications throughout the rest of the world for our TLR-targeted immune modulation technologies.
 These patents and patent applications include novel chemical compositions of matter and methods of use of our IMO compounds, including IMO-3100, IMO-8400, IMO-9200, and IMO-2055.
 As of December 31, 2013, all of our intellectual property covering immune modulatory compositions and methods of their use is based on discoveries made solely by us.
 These patents expire at various dates ranging from 2017 to 2031.
 With respect to IMO-3100, we have issued U.S. patents that cover the chemical composition of matter of IMO-3100 and methods of its use that will expire at the earliest in 2026.
-With respect to IMO-8400, we have an issued U.S. patent that covers the chemical composition of matter of IMO-8400 and methods of its use that will expire at the earliest in 2031.
-With respect to IMO-9200, we have a provisional U.S. patent application that covers the chemical composition for IMO-9200 and methods of its use, which, if issued, would expire at the earliest in 2034.
-With respect to IMO-2055, we have issued U.S. patents that cover the chemical composition of matter of IMO-2055 and methods of its use, including in combination with marketed cancer products, with the earliest composition claims in the United States expiring in 2023.
+With respect to IMO-8400, we have an issued U.S. patent that covers the chemical composition of matter of IMO-9200 and methods of its use, which, if issued, would expire at the earliest in 2034.
+With respect to IMO-2055, we have issued U.S. patents that cover the chemical composition with marketed cancer products, with the earliest composition of matter of IMO-2055 and methods of its use, which, if issued, would expire at the earliest in 2034.
+With respect to IMO-2055, we have issued U.S. patents that cover the chemical composition with marketed cancer products, with the earliest composition claims in the United States expiring in 2023.